-Jeffrey Epstein Arrested For Sex Trafficking of Minors: Sources
+Jeffrey Epstein Arrested for Sex Trafficking of Minors

 Farmer claims Maxwell and Epstein sexually assaulted her at the Ohio property, and Wexner’s security team refused to let her leave.
 She said she tried calling the sheriff’s office but didn’t get a response.
 Her father had to drive from Kentucky to help her.

-Once she returned to New York, Farmer visited the NYPD’s sixth precinct to report the Ohio assault, but offers there told her to contact the FBI.
+Once she returned to New York, Farmer visited the NYPD’s sixth precinct to report the Ohio assault, but officers there told her to contact the FBI.
 Farmer called the feds, but they didn’t appear to take any action, the affidavit states.

 Meanwhile, Farmer claims Epstein and Maxwell preyed on her 15-year-old sister, molesting her at Epstein’s ranch in New Mexico.
 Epstein also held her sibling’s hand at a New York movie theater, where he “was rubbing her in a sexual manner without my knowledge,” Farmer added.